kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

   - No errors, but Recreate behavior is not active

 - If apiserver does NOT have feature enabled but kube-controller-manager does:
-  - API server accepts and persists `type: Recreate` (field is stored but not validated)
+  - API server rejects create/update requests that set `type: Recreate` with a validation error
-  - Kube-controller-manager can process Recreate strategy if it is the leader
+  - Users cannot create or switch to Recreate until the apiserver has the feature enabled.
+  - Kube-controller-manager cannot process Recreate in this skew because no `StatefulSet` with `type: Recreate` can be stored.

 > Enable the feature gate on `kube-apiserver` first, then `kube-controller-manager` to ensure smooth transition.

 #### Downgrade

-When downgrading to a version without this feature, StatefulSets with `type: Recreate` will gracefully degrade.
-API Server continues to accept and persist `type: Recreate` in the spec but will ignores.
+- The older apiserver does not recognize `type: Recreate` and will reject create/update requests that set it.
+- StatefulSets that already have `type: Recreate` stored in etcd remain stored, but any update that touches the spec may be rejected unless the strategy is changed back to RollingUpdate/OnDelete first
+- The controller in the older version ignores Recreate and behaves as RollingUpdate for those existing objects

 ### Version Skew Strategy